bini1995/invoice-uploader-ai/README.md

 - Drag-and-drop upload with real-time field mapping
 - AI explanations for why an invoice was flagged
 - Admin settings panel with auto-archive toggle, custom AI tone and upload limits
+- Org-wide settings per tenant with custom branding
+- SOC2-ready audit logs for every action
+- Usage analytics dashboard for document volume and workflow metrics
+- Role delegation so approvers can temporarily assign their duties
 - Invoice expiration auto-closes past-due invoices or flags them for review
 - "Why did AI say this?" links show confidence and reasoning
 - AI-powered bulk categorization of uploaded invoices